-- -- The total amount of capital investment attracted under the Act. - -- The total number of qualified new jobs created under the Act. - -- The total number of new written agreements made by MEGA. - -- The name and location of all authorized businesses and the names and addresses of the directors and officers of corporations, the partners of partnerships or limited liability partnerships, or the members of limited liability companies. - -- The amount and duration of the tax credit separately for each authorized business. - -- The amount of any fee, donation, or other payment of any kind from the authorized business to the Michigan Economic Development Corporation or a foundation or fund associated with it paid or made in the previous reporting year end or, if it is the first reporting year for the authorized business, for the immediately preceding three calendar years. - -- The total number of new written agreements entered into under Section 8(5) and, of those written agreements, the number in which the MEGA board determined that it was in the public interest to waive one or more of the requirements of Section 8(1).
+- -- The total amount of capital investment attracted under the Act. - -- The total number of qualified new jobs created under the Act. - -- The total number of new written agreements made by MEGA. - -- The name and location of all authorized businesses and the names and addresses of the directors and officers of corporations, the partners of partnerships or limited liability partnerships, or the members of limited liability companies. - -- The amount and duration of the tax credit separately for each authorized business. - -- The amount of any fee, donation, or other payment of any kind from the authorized business to the Michigan Economic Development Corporation or a foundation or fund associated with it paid or made in the previous reporting year end or, if it is the first reporting year for the authorized business, for the immediately preceding three calendar years. - -- The total number of new written agreements entered into under Section 8(5) and, of those agreements, the number in which the MEGA board determined that it was in the public interest to waive one or more of the requirements of Section 8(1).

-Page 1 of 2 sb1541/0708
+Page 1 of 2 sb71/0910

-Under the bill, the report also would have to include the amount of capital investment required and the number of jobs required to be created or retained for each authorized business to be eligible for the tax credits under the Act.
-In addition, for each written agreement with each authorized business, the report would have to include the actual number of jobs created or retained for that year, the total capital investment at that facility for that year, and the total value of the tax credits received under that written agreement for that year.
+Under the bill, in addition to the information currently required, the report would have to include the amount of capital investment required and the number of jobs required to be created or retained for each authorized business to be eligible for the tax credits under the Act.
+For each written agreement with each authorized business, the report would have to include the actual number of jobs created or retained, the total capital investment at that facility, and the total value of the tax credits received for that year and all previous years under the written agreement.

-(Under Section 8(1) and, through December 31, 2007, under Section 8(5), MEGA may enter into a written agreement for a credit against the single business tax and the Michigan business tax with an eligible business that meets certain criteria related to the location of the business, capital investment, and jobs created or retained by the business, as determined by MEGA.)
+(Under Section 8(1), MEGA may enter into a written agreement for a credit against the Single Business Tax and the Michigan Business Tax with an eligible business that meets certain criteria related to the location of the business, capital investment, and jobs created or retained by the business, as determined by MEGA.
+Under Section 8(5), MEGA could enter into agreements with eligible businesses through December 31, 2007.)